krishnakaushik25/Diabetes-Prediction-ML-model-Deployment/README.md

   </p>
 </p>

-If you want to view the deployed model, click on the following link:<br />
+If you want to view the deployed model, click on the following link.<br />
 Deployed at: _https://ml-diabetes-predictionapi.herokuapp.com/_
 ### Technologies Used
 ![](https://forthebadge.com/images/badges/made-with-python.svg)